-- Select two related areas e.g. lights & sound or costuming & makeup, to focus on. - Be responsible for all backstage work (focusing on their speciality as much as possible) leading to the production of a play. - Be responsible for peer tutoring lower grade level students.
+- Select two related areas e.g. lights & sound or costuming & makeup, to focus on. - Be responsible for all backstage work (focusing on their specialty as much as possible) leading to the production of a play.

 Directing & Script Development 11 & 12 MDRDS11 & MDRDS12